dnanexus/dxfuse/doc/Internals.md

    |_ X.txt
 ```

 A symbolic link is represented as a regular file.
-The current support only works for symlinks backed by a publicly accessible object in cloud storage.

 A hard link is an entry in the namespace that points to an existing data object.
 This means that a
 single i-node can have multiple namespace entries, so it cannot serve as a primary key.